LeMyst/WikibaseIntegrator/README.md

 Sometimes, Wikibase items need to be merged.
 An API call exists for that, and wbi_core implements a method accordingly.
+`wbi_helpers.merge_items()` takes five arguments:

+* the QID of the item which should be merged into another item (from_id)
+* the QID of the item the first item should be merged into (to_id)
+* a login object of type wbi_login.Login to provide the API call with the required authentication information
+* a boolean if the changes need to be marked as made by a bot (is_bot)
-`wbi_helpers.merge_items()` takes five arguments: the QID of the item which should be merged into another item (from_id), the QID of the item the first item should be merged into (to_id), a login object of type wbi_login.Login to provide the API call with the required authentication information, a server (mediawiki_api_url) if the Wikibase instance is not Wikidata and a flag for ignoring merge conflicts (ignore_conflicts).
-The last parameter will do a partial merge for all statements which do not conflict.
+* a flag for ignoring merge conflicts (ignore_conflicts), will do a partial merge for all statements which do not conflict.
 This should generally be avoided because it leaves a crippled item in Wikibase.
 Before a merge, any potential conflicts should be resolved first.

 # Examples (in "normal" mode) #